Skip to main content

 What are annual flowers?

 Making the most of their short lives, annuals have adapted to mature quickly and produce an abundance of flowers throughout the season.
-These are the flowers that gardeners prefer to plant in strategic pockets around the landscape for an extended display of color.
-Some grow well in summer heat, but others perform best in the mild days and cool nights of spring or fall.
+Gardeners prefer to plant these flowers in strategic pockets around the landscape for an extended display of color.
+Some grow well in the summer heat, but others perform best in the mild days and cool nights of spring or fall.

 Why plant cool-season annuals?